 Job seekers must meet WIOA eligibility as a low income adult, youth or dislocated worker.
-MoJobs assessment must be completed including completion of the Financial Needs Determination.
-The Central Region Support Service Request form must be completed and clearly state the reason for the request, the dollar amount needed and how authorization of the request will benefit the job seeker.
+The financial needs assessment must be completed.

+The Support Service Request form must be completed and clearly state the reason for the request, the dollar amount needed and how authorization of the request will benefit the job seeker .
 There must be evidence that non-WIOA resources are not available to assist the job seeker in meeting the identified need.
 Bids may be required to ensure the most reasonable cost for the identified service or product.
 There must be evidence verifying the vendor's agreement to accept payment from the subcontractor to pay for the service or product needed.
 Completed job logs, attendance forms and other related documents may be requested prior to issuing the Support Service Payment.
 When support is requested to assist with travel costs associated with new employment, the request form must state when the first payroll check will be received and the number of hours the first check will include.
 It may be necessary to provide support during the initial weeks of employment as determined by the financial needs assessment.